lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 Rarely will you be working completely alone!
 Usually you will want multiple people to have access to any particular study: you may have a few people working together to get the protocol just right, as well as several RAs checking consent and sending feedback to participants.

 We very strongly recommend this model rather than sharing credentials for a lab-wide account.
 This way, each individual can get permissions on just the studies they actually need access to - not everything your lab has ever done.
 When temporary staff like undergrad RAs move on, you can just remove them from the study, instead of distributing a new password to everyone remaining in the lab.
-Plus, there is logging built into Lookit that keeps track of things like who did what when - including who approved consent recordings - that may be useful to you.
+Plus, there is logging built into CHS that keeps track of things like who did what when - including who approved consent recordings - that may be useful to you.

 Try it out!
 Add another person to your tutorial study.
 On the study page in the Experimenter interface, scroll down to "Manage Researchers":